Wall-Brew-Co/common-beer-format/doc/specs/miscs.md

 A non-empty string representing any notes about the subject.

+- BeerXML Type: `Text`
 - Clojure Key Name: `:notes`
 - Clojure Type: String
 - Example: `"A wonderful, zesty aroma"`

 ## Time

-A non-negative IEEE-754 floating point number representing the time in minutes the ingredient was added dependant on the :use field.
+A non-negative IEEE-754 floating point number representing the time in minutes the ingredient was added dependant on the `:use` field.
 For "Boil" this is the boil time.
 For "Mash" this is the mash time.
 For "Primary", "Secondary", and "Bottling" this is the amount of time the ingredient spent in that state.

+- BeerXML Type: `Floating Point`
+- BeerXML Unit: Minute
 - Clojure Key Name: `:time`
 - Clojure Type: Double
 - Example: `15.0`